justanotherdot/justanotherdot/site/posts/Fail_Fast_not_Error_Out.md

 and checks at compile time (a form of 'fail fast' but without the problem of leaving 'ticking time bombs' in our code base that may still present themselves in production), then it makes no sense to fail fast in an error-prone way.
-Chaining computations together in monads and applicatives in the context of safe types such as Maybe or Either give us a much more elegant way to handle errors without polluting the code (in the way that Go programs are renowed for doing so).
-Abstractions such as monads and friends allow us to do this elegancy and tersely.
+Abstractions such as monads and friends allow us to do this elegantly and tersely.

 It is far more ideal to let pure computations transition gracefully to new states, failures to be found at _compile time_, and production code to be